 We prefer to simply pin layers together, spacing them fairly close together – about every 1″ for stability.
 Don’t be afraid to use lots of pins.

-If you don’t have access to a Walking foot or you simply find yourself getting frustrated with uncooperative layers, other options to hold things together include: hand-basting, using a fusible seam tape, such as Dritz Washaway Wonder Tape, or trying a basting spray.
+If you don’t have access to a Walking foot or a built-in fabric feeding system or you simply find yourself getting frustrated with uncooperative layers, other options to hold things together include: hand-basting, using a fusible seam tape, such as Dritz Washaway Wonder Tape, or trying a basting spray.
 With a spray, make sure you protect the right side of the Cuddle prior to spraying.

 Use a ½” seam allowance at a minimum.
 Cuddle has a tendency to curl, and the wider seam allowance helps stabilize it.
 It will also help decrease stretching.